lu-pl/sparqlx/README.md

 for **Update Operations**, where `using-graph-uri` and `using-named-graph-uri` correspond to SPARQL `USING` and `USING NAMED`, and likewise take precedence over SPARQL clauses.

-SPARQL Protocol request parameters are reflected in the `SPARQLx` object API:
+SPARQL Protocol request parameters are reflected in the `SPARQLx` API:

 - Methods implementing query operations take `default_graph_uri` and `named_graph_uri` parameters.
 - Methods implementing udpate operations take `using_graph_uri` and `using_named_graph_uri` parameters.